Opening

 Step 4: Build a simple “4C check” before you post (5 minutes)

-- Clarity: Is my point obvious in the first two lines?
+Before you publish anything, check:- Clarity: Is my point obvious in the first two lines?

 - Confidence: Am I saying this like I believe it?